 Revising the Platonic logic that the techne of rule, as analogous to medicine, must be practised for the prosperity of another upon whom the practice is exercised – medicine is for the benefit of the patient, not the doctor – yields now an interesting result.
 For it is not just that the secure sovereign would indeed exercise his virtues of authority with his subjects as the ends but also that the flourishing of his subjects is in his interests.
 They are both means and ends.
 We now have a relationship with a degree of circularity, a feedback loop.
 That a healthy population that is not engaged in social diatribes is more useful for the secure ruler than a dispossessed and diseased population goes without saying.
 A military that cannot fight and construct shared projects is no military at all.

 In further exploration the ontologically absolute character of St. Thomas’s political thinking; the possession of property, and the existence of inequalities of one sort or another, and thus authority, Aquinas sees as natural to man even in the prelapsarian state of innocence.
-He effectively severs much of the connection between political authority and the economy of salvation, evident in his willingness to recognise the legitimacy of non-christian states, notably pagan ones even when they exercise political authority over members of the faithful.
-Such was also the position of Pope Innocent IV2.
+This has particularly interesting as it pertains to the Katzian challenge posed to Christianity; namely that Christendom ultimately failed to establish the divine sanction of kings due to its over-turning of sacrificial “violent centralisation”2, and so is much to blame for the developments of liberalism.
+This critique should be kept in mind as we continue.
+Aquinas effectively severs much of the connection between political authority and the economy of salvation, evident in his willingness to recognise the legitimacy of non-christian states, notably pagan ones even when they exercise political authority over members of the faithful.
+Such was also the position of Pope Innocent IV3.
 How he came to this conclusion, as Francis Oakley argues in his work Mortgage of the Past, was in reasoning that if it was only as a result of the Fall that servile subjection had come into being, that this was not the case with civil subjection to political authority.
 Political authority by its nature is established upon, and cares for homonioa; the common good of unity.

 Dominion is grounded in human law whereas the distinction between those who are faithful and those who are not, is from divine law.
 Divine law being a law of grace, does not abolish human law which is founded upon natural reason; note here the concurrentism.
 As the broader theological and philosophical Thomistic framework goes, politics finds its foundations in natural theology rather than the revealed theology of Redemption allowing for a Christian Neoplatonic system to have Aristotle’s teleological political naturalism subsumed within it.